Austin Haynes is an award-winning game composer specializing in making heartfelt music for media.

-Austin began delving in music at the age of 15 but many years before that, he was found playing many games on NES and then Super Nintendo where he began to appreciate video game music in Final Fantasy III and Chrono Trigger.
+Austin began delving in music at the age of 15 but many years before that, he was found playing many games on NES and then Super Nintendo where he began to really like video game music from games like Final Fantasy III & Chrono Trigger as well as many others.
+The music was an important element in the storytelling.
 This was what influenced him to pursue composing altogether.
 His love for music also extends to a lot of Rock music in general from such bands as Led Zeppelin, U2, The Police, Radiohead and a love for Progressive Rock from such acts as Yes, Marillion, Pink Floyd, and Porcupine Tree/Steven Wilson.

 He began working with a group from Digipen, a video game school founded by Nintendo, to gain experience composing game music.
 Two projects called “Fight Zone”, a first person shooter and “Kisses” a social simulation game were released.
 Kisses was nominated as one of the top 10 “IGF -Independent Games Festival Competition Finalists”.

 Austin’s next game was on a grand scale for an adventure game by Phoenix Online Studios originally called King’s Quest IX, based on the classic series, now called “The Silver Lining”.
 This project has been split into 5 episodes consisting of hours of orchestral music.
 Austin is the lead composer and has received tons of praise for the music that brought the game to a whole new level.
 His music also was used for The Silver Lining – Haunted Castle Experience which features VR support.